Last Updated on 2025-11-10

 Before dosing your tank with aquarium salt, it’s always important to ask a professional their advice.
 However, as a general rule of thumb, this is how I dose my tank.

-• Use 1 tablespoon of salt for every 5 gallons of water in your tank.
+- Dosage: Use one tablespoon of salt for every five gallons of water.

-• After the 4th day perform a 25% water change.
+- Water Change: After four days, perform a 25% water change.

 Betta Salt Bath Guide